 Also, HLA-A*02:02 shows the greatest number of predicted bound peptides from the SARS-CoV-2 proteome.
 And HLA-B*46:01 shows the least number of predicted bound peptides from the SARS-CoV-2 proteome.

 The authors acknowledge that there are limitations to their findings.
 The study is entirely theoretical in nature and did not include real clinical data to validate their results.
-The study design is dependent on algorithmic limitations of the MHC binding prediction servers.
-They did not include genotypic heterogeneity in their analyses and did not assess the rapid evolution of the SARS-CoV-2 virus.
+The study design is dependent on algorithmic limitations of the MHC binding prediction servers and they did not include genotypic heterogeneity in their analyses.

 Nevertheless, this paper highlights several MHC Class I alleles that could be used in clinical studies to identify patients who may be at higher risk, or lower risk, for COVID-19.
 If these alleles are subjected to experimental validation and shown to be correlated with disease severity, then they may be used to identify high-risk and low-risk patients.
 In The Sequencing Center we have clients who are performing these types of experimental projects with Next Generation Sequencing methods.